JuanCruzEmmanuel/India-Road-Accidents-from-2018-to-2020/README.md

 In this first image we can see the percentage of fatal accidents.
 In accidents with victims greater than 10k.
 Punjab is most % of accidents-death

 ![20k](https://github.com/JuanCruzEmmanuel/JuanCruzEmmanuel-India-Road-Accidents-from-2018-to-2020/assets/89812242/9deae0d2-530b-47b2-8403-df6e62454b1e)
-In this first image we can see the percentage of fatal accidents.
-In accidents with victims greater than 20k.
+And in this image we can see the percentage of accidents with victims greater than 20k.
 Bihar is most %.

 The city with most % is Arunachal Pradesh with a % greater than 80, but the total accidents and death is less than 200.